NC governor declares state of emergency as state deals with coronavirus

-North Carolina Gov. Roy Cooper declared a state of emergency Tuesday as leaders continue to deal with the coronavirus outbreak, the News & Observer is reporting.
+RALEIGH — North Carolina Gov. Roy Cooper declared a state of emergency Tuesday as leaders continue to deal with the coronavirus outbreak.

 The state now has seven people who have tested positive for COVID-19, the disease caused by the coronavirus, health officials said.